zkilleb/Concert-Calendar/README.md

 ## What is Complete?

 The SQL database is complete.
 At this time one venues website is being scraped from and approximately half of the information is currently being added to the database.
+A minimal homepage has been created for testing from the front-end.

 ## What is Left to be Completed?

 The rest of the information from the first venue needs to be scraped.
-Additional venues will be added and the web front-end will be designed.
+Additional venues will be added and the web front-end will be fleshed out.